Top Influential Anthropologists Today

 Economic Anthropology, Historical Anthropology

-Sahlins began his trajectory toward becoming one of the most famous anthropologists when he started writing and publishing scholarly works in the late-1950s.
+Sahlins began his trajectory toward becoming one of the world’s most famous anthropologists when he started writing and publishing scholarly works in the late-1950s.
 His works have included Moala: Culture and Nature on a Fijian Island, The Use and Abuse of Biology: An Anthropological Critique of Sociobiology, and Apologies to Thucydides: Understanding History as Culture and Vice Versa.

-After hearing of the efforts to support military research, Sahlin resigned from the National Academy of Sciences in protest.
+After hearing of its efforts to support military research, Sahlin resigned from the National Academy of Sciences in protest.
 His principled approach to anthropology has earned him a devoted following, including, of course, the many promising new anthropologists whom he has mentored throughout his teaching career.

 See our Interview with Marshall Sahlins